stan-dev/design-docs/designs/0032-stan-output-formats.md

 This will result in a clean separation of different kinds of information into type-appropriate, commonly used formats and will make it easier to do downstream analysis.
+JSON format will be used for hierarchical and extra-tabular data structures.
+For tabular data, we will continue to use CSV formats for human-readable outputs as well as introduce binary formats for tabular data.
+If a single output file is required, the entire directory can be stored as a zip archi This design will make the downstream analysis process easier for workaday CmdStan users as well as for the CmdStan developers.

 # Motivation
 [motivation]: #motivation

-The [Stan CSV file format](https://mc-stan.org/docs/cmdstan-guide/stan_csv.html) contains a record of the inference algorithm outputs.
-This is the output format used by CmdStan, and therefore by the CmdStan wrapper interfaces CmdStanPy and CmdStanR.
+A [Stan CSV file format](https://mc-stan.org/docs/cmdstan-guide/stan_csv.html) is the output format used by CmdStan, and therefore by CmdStanPy and CmdStanR, which contains a record of the inference run and all resulting diagnostics and estimates.
+These files are use for downstream analysis and visualization.
 This format is limited and limiting for several reasons.

+* Because the Stan CSV file format is a non-standard format, downstream analysis packages need to develop specialized parsers to extract and manage a set of outputs.
+For example, the HMC sampler uses comment rows following the header row to report the stepsize, metric type, and metric and a final set of comment rows to report sampler timing information.
+This requires writing ad-hoc parsers to recover this information and precludes the use of many fast CSV parser libraries.

 * While the plain-text format is human readable, the drawbacks are that conversion to/from binary is expensive and may lose precision, unless default settings are overridden, which in turn will result in large output file size.
 The plain text format is untyped, therefore we cannot distinguish between integer, real, or complex numbers.

-* The HMC sampler uses comment rows following the header row to report the stepsize, metric type, and metric and a final set of comment rows to report sampler timing information.
-This requires writing ad-hoc parsers to recover this information and precludes the use of many fast CSV parser libraries.

 * The Stan CSV file must necessarily use a single table to hold both the inference algorithm state as well as the model outputs produced by the model class's `write_array` method for each iteration of the inference algorithm.